PyTorch 2 GPU Performance Benchmarks (Update)

 ResNet-50 Training, automatic mixed precision

-Pytorch Multi-GPU Training
+PyTorch Multi-GPU Training

-Next, we will examine the performance for multi GPU training with the Nvidia A100 40GB, Nvidia A100 80GB, Nvidia RTX 6000 Ada, Nvidia RTX 4090 and Nvidia RTX 5000 on the examples of ResNet-50 with fp32 precision and BERT base cased with AMP.
-As mentioned above the DistributedDataParallel module of PyTorch was used.
+Next, we will examine the PyTorch performance for multi GPU training with the NVIDIA A100 80GB, NVIDIA A100 40GB, NVIDIA RTX 6000 Ada, NVIDIA RTX 4090 and NVIDIA RTX A5000 on the examples BERT base cased and ResNet50 with AMP.
+The PyTorchDistributedDataParallel module was used to implement the multi GPU training to achieve best performance.

-On Resnet-50 the performance scale factor is between 0.9 and 0.95, meaning that each additional GPU is adding between 90% and 95% of the single GPU performance.
+On ResNet-50 the performance scale factor is between 0.9 and 0.95, meaning that each additional GPU is adding between 90% and 95% of the single GPU performance.
 A similar behaviour is observed on the model BERT base cased using automatic mixed precision.

 💡

-Use Pytorch 2 torch.compile and automatic mixed precision to get the best possible GPU performance out of Pytorch
+Use Pytorch 2 torch.compile and automatic mixed precision to get the best possible GPU performance out of PyTorch

 💡